Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > [PLACEHOLDER]: explain what’s happening in Service Generation?

-- In this cloned repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
+- In this cloned or downloaded repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.

 - Note the SourceDestinationPublisher script.
 This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"SourceDestination_input"`.
 On `Start()`, the TCP connector is instantiated with a ROS host name and port, and the articulation body values are assigned based on the GameObjects that will be assigned shortly.
 The `Publish()` function is defined as follows: